Impact of calibration uncertainties on Hubble constant measurements from gravitational-wave sources: Conclusion

 \section{Conclusion}

-GW observations of EM-bright compact binary coalescences provide an independent way to measure the Hubble constant and to potentially break the existing tension between the early and late universe \hubble measurements.
+GW observations of EM-bright compact binary coalescences provide an independent way to measure the Hubble constant and potentially break the existing tension between the early and late universe \hubble measurements.
 As we observe more of such events, the resulting \hubble posterior will be increasingly constraining, making it important to thoroughly control and understand potential systematic biases.

-In this study, we artificially added large CEs to the GW data stream, and investigated their effects on the inference of \hubble.
-Our analysis is constructed not to contain any systematic errors or statistical uncertainties from the EM observations like peculiar velocities~\cite{Howlett:2019mdh,Mukherjee:2019qmm}, or viewing angles~\cite{Chen:2020dyt}, for our inference of \hubble.
-Since we simulate and recover the GW signals with the same waveform family (\texttt{IMRPhenomPv2}), there are no waveform systematics present in our study either.
+In this study, we applied large CEs to the GW data stream and investigated their effects on the inference of \hubble.
+Our analysis was constructed not to contain any systematic errors or statistical uncertainties from the EM observations like peculiar velocities~\cite{Howlett:2019mdh,Mukherjee:2019qmm} or viewing angles~\cite{Chen:2020dyt}, or from the GW measurements like waveform systematics, for our inference of \hubble.

-We found that the $H_0$ posterior does not exclude the true value from its 90\% CI, corresponding to a 2--3\% systematic error, \emph{unless} we are inferring \hubble with more than 40 BNS detections that all suffer from the same large CEs.
-The total number of detections required increases to $\sim 90$ BNSs when 50\% of them suffer from miscalibration.
+We found that the $H_0$ posterior does not exclude the true value from its 90\% CI, \emph{unless} we are inferring \hubble with more than 50 BNS detections that all suffer from the same large CEs, where the 90\% CI drops to below {4.4 $\mathrm{km \ s}^{-1}\mathrm{Mpc}^{-1}$}.
+The total number of detections needed for excluding the true $H_0$ from its 90\% CI increases to $\sim$ 90 BNSs when 50\% of them suffer from miscalibration.
 When 10\% of BNSs are miscalibrated, the true value is not excluded even after 100 BNS detections.
-For comparison, systematic errors due to the EM observation side, for example kilonova viewing angles, will be 2\% after 50 BNS detections~\cite{Chen:2020dyt}.
+For comparison, systematic errors due to the EM observation, for example, kilonova viewing angles, will be 2\% after 50 BNS detections, although this bias may be mitigated by modeling the inclination distribution~\cite{Chen:2020dyt,chen2024mitigatingcounterpartselectioneffect}.